traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise26b.chips.use-with-autocomplete.answers.md

         </span>

- 3. Add a wrapper div around it
+ 4. Add a wrapper div around it with the class of searchBoxWrapper and fa-border

       <div class="searchBoxWrapper fa-border">
           <!-- Teams Text Box -->